What Should I Do if I Suspect Stockbroker Fraud?

-Stock broker fraud violates Section 10(b) of the 1934 Securities Exchange Act, which prohibits the use of manipulation or deception in the sale of securities.
-Investors should always carefully review their account statements to assess the performance of the investments recommended by stock brokers and whether there have been unexpected losses in their portfolios.
-Every year, investors lose billions of dollars to stock broker fraud.
-Stock brokers who engage in misconduct rely on the fact that their customers will not review their account statements.
+To prove stockbroker fraud, you must show that the broker or brokerage violates Section 10(b) of the 1934 Securities Exchange Act.
+These regulations prohibit manipulation or deception in the sale of securities.
+Investors should carefully review their account statements to assess the performance of investments recommended by stockbrokers and to identify any unexpected losses in their portfolios.
+Every year, investors lose billions of dollars to stockbroker fraud.
+Unethical stockbrokers rely on the assumption that their customers will not review their account statements.

-It often takes some investigation before a stock broker’s illegal conduct comes to light.
-Investors who are victims of a broker’s illegal conduct are not always sure if they have a case for a securities lawyer.
+It often takes some investigation before a stockbroker’s illegal conduct comes to light.
+Victims of a broker’s illegal conduct are not always sure if they have a case for a securities lawyer.
 Err on the side of caution and take the following steps if you are suspicious of any losses:

 Step 1.
 Document Your Investments and Relationship with Your Broker

-Make sure to save all your account statements, as well as any communications with your broker.
+Make sure to save all your account statements and any communications with your broker.
+It’s easier to prove stockbroker fraud if you have a paper trail.
 These supporting documents may help during the discovery phase of a FINRA arbitration case.
 (Most brokerage firms require clients to recover losses through FINRA arbitration instead of a civil lawsuit.)

 Step 2.
 Contact a Securities Lawyer

 If you suspect your broker is engaged in misconduct, you can contact a securities lawyer to evaluate your case for free.
-Securities lawyers are familiar with the niche regulations and laws that govern the securities industry and will be able to help secure a fair settlement.
+Securities lawyers are familiar with the niche regulations and laws governing the securities industry and can help secure a fair settlement.

-For instance, our securities lawyers have successfully argued that an investor should recover their losses, as well as the interest their portfolio would have generated if their account featured lower-risk securities.
+For instance, our securities lawyers have successfully argued that an investor should recover their losses, as well as the interest their portfolio would have earned if it had held lower-risk securities.

 Step 3.
 File Your Statement of Claim